Iteo/audoma/docs/usage.rst

         def is_sedan(self):
             return self.body_type is BODY_TYPE_CHOICES.SEDAN

-| Additionally it's worth mention that those choices will be shown in docs in fields' description.
+| Additionally it's worth mentioning that those choices will be shown in docs in the fields description.
-| Those will also appear in schema as :ref:`x-choices`.
+| Those will also appear in the schema as :ref:`x-choices`.

 Filters